 When it comes to Nepali cuisine, Daal-Bhaat-Tarkari is what everyone thinks of but it is much more diverse than that.
-Every ethnic group and community has their own food culture and way of cooking.
+Every ethnic group and community has its own food culture and way of cooking.
 Even the Newar communities living in Kathmandu and Bhaktapur have some variance in their cuisines, and similarly in Tharu communities living in the eastern region and far-western region.
 This is the reason behind the presence of enormous varieties of cuisine and to get that particular ethnic taste, you will have to say goodbye to your fork and spoon, and use your hand instead.

 Thakali food is basically Dal-Bhat-Tarkari − Lentils, Rice and Vegetables, with Meat (Chicken or Mutton), Spicy Fried Potatoes and Spinach for non-vegetarians.
 As for vegetarians, Meat is replaced with Carrots, Cauliflower, Peas, and Green Beans which are cooked using the same spices as in the preparation of Meat.
 Most modern Thakali restaurants, however, also offer Momos (meat dumplings) and Thukpa (noodle soup).
 Sometimes Buckwheat Breads (like chapatis or pancakes) may be served with the basic Curry and Kachhyamba (buckwheat finger chips) as an appetizer.
 Desserts include Sweet Curd or Phopke (fermented rice).
-Some places fry tiny pieces of Chirpi (hard yak cheese, the stringy variety), and serve the Phopke over it with a little ghee to make it extra special.
-Fresh tomato relish and white radish pickle is placed on the side.
+Some places fry tiny pieces of Churpi (hard yak cheese, the stringy variety), and serve the Phopke over it with a little ghee to make it extra special.
+Fresh tomato relish and white radish pickle are placed to the side.

 Fried Tarul (Yam) with Spices and Batuk, commonly known as Bara are the popular ethnic delicacies of Magar communities.
 Batuk is made from black lentils and is best served alongside pork and Kodo-Ko-Raksi (local alcohol made from millet).
 Batuk rotis are shaped like Western doughnuts, but the taste is easily distinguishable.
 The crunchiness on the outside complements the soft texture inside.